Or3stis/apparatus/README.md

 ASTo supports a light and a dark color theme.
 The colors themes are based on Atom's [One Dark](https://github.com/atom/one-dark-syntax) and [One Light](https://github.com/atom/one-light-syntax).
 To switch between themes use the toggle button on the bottom left corner.

-\- _Note in performance_.
-If you render a graph with more than a thousand nodes, depending on your hardware, you might detect some performance issues.
-The reason is that the default label rendering of nodes and edges in ASTo is quite expensive.
-Rendering label on nodes and edges along with directional arrows is expensive.
-To improve performance you can hide the labels and the directional arrows by pressing the `label` button.

-You can find more information about Cytoscape's performance optimizations in this [link](http://js.cytoscape.org/#performance).

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) installed on your computer.
 To download and install the app, type the following in your terminal: